Emile-Boutmy Undergraduate Scholarship at Sciences Po

 The Emile Boutmy programme can take several different forms:

-A tuition grant of €7,300 per year for the three years of the undergraduate programme, in addition to a grant to cover part of the cost of living of €5000 per year.
+• A tuition grant of €7,300 per year for the three years of the undergraduate programme, in addition to a grant to cover part of the cost of living of €5000 per year.

-A tuition grant of €7,300 per year for the three years of the undergraduate programme.
+• A tuition grant of €7,300 per year for the three years of the undergraduate programme.

-A tuition grant of €5,000 per year for the three years of the undergraduate programme.
+• A tuition grant of €5,000 per year for the three years of the undergraduate programme.

-A tuition grant of €3,000 per year for the three years of the undergraduate programme.
+• A tuition grant of €3,000 per year for the three years of the undergraduate programme.

 On an exceptional basis, a scholarship of 19,000€ may be granted to cover the three years of College.
 Scholarship amounts are decided during the different admission juries.
-If you do not validate your academic year, your scholarship will be lost.

-If you have been granted for a scholarship and decide to defer your admission, your scholarship will be lost.
+If you have been granted for a scholarship and decide to defer your admission, your scholarship will be lost

 During the year abroad (third year of the undergraduate programme): scholarship recipients will retain their tuition fee grant and additional cost of living grant (if applicable).